vpeterson/otda-mibci/README.md

 ## DOMAIN ADAPTATION BASED ON OPTIMAL TRANSPORT FOR MI-BCI

-You will find here all the codes and instructions you need in order to reproduce the experiments performed in "Transfer Learning based on Optimal Transport for Motor Imagery Brain-Computer Interfaces", by Victoria Peterson, Nicolá Nieto, Dominik Wyser, Olivier Lambercy, Roger Gassert, Diego H. Milone and Ruben D. Spies
+You will find here all the codes and instructions you need in order to reproduce the experiments performed in "Transfer Learning based on Optimal Transport for Motor Imagery Brain-Computer Interfaces", by Victoria Peterson, Nicolás Nieto, Dominik Wyser, Olivier Lambercy, Roger Gassert, Diego H. Milone and Ruben D. Spies

 In MIOTDAfunctions.py you will find all the defined functions implemented for learning the mapping, the training subset as well as choosing the best regularization parameters.